2mau/ParProg/assignment02_Sexten/README.md

 - Check out the generated image `mandelbrot.png` to see if you implemented the algorithm correctly.
 - Benchmark your program on the LCC2 cluster, document your results and add them to the comparison spreadsheet linked on Discord.
 How would you improve program performance?
 - Can you think of a way to parallelize this algorithm?
-    We can just parallelize the outer for loop using `#prage omp for`
+    We can just parallelize the outer for loop using `#pragma omp for`
     It should not be necessary to implement a critical region / atomics even if all threads work
     on the same array, because they should not write / read from the same memory location.

 ### Solution

 The serial algorithm took a mean of 23.24 seconds.
 A method to improve it, would be to parallelize it.
 We can parallelize the for loop easily because every pixel gets calculated independently from the other ones.
 <img src="./exercise1/Runtimes.png">
 ## Exercise 2 (1 Point)